Skip to Content

 1. Maine Coon Cats

-These fluffy felines are really something special.
-Known to be real gentle giants, they’re often referred to as the dogs of the cat world thanks to the unique Maine Coon personality.
+These fluffy felines really are something special.
+Known to be gentle giants, they’re often referred to as the dogs of the cat world thanks to their unique Maine Coon personality.

 tabby cat with green eyes and green colour being held by man in tartan shirt